Bormase Basic School Water Catchment Project – Ghana

 The tank will be in front of the school, just under the point where two perpendicular roofs converge.
 The water will be used for drinking by the children and to water the garden.
 The garden will grow tomatoes, okra, peppers, carrots, and other vegetables that aren’t normally grown in the area.
 This is part of an effort to educate children about farming possibilities.

-Each handwashing bucket consist of a 50-liter bucket with a spout attached to the bottom.
+Each handwashing bucket consists of a 50-liter bucket with a spout attached to the bottom.
 Three buckets will be purchased from Koforidua.
 Two will be placed near the area where the children are fed and the other will be placed just outside the latrine.

 The older children will fill the handwashing buckets daily.
 The teachers will ultimately be responsible for the buckets, and will ensure they are locked inside the school office at the end of each day.